aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1015 Vitiligo

+Vitiligo causes white patches on your skin.
+It can also affect your eyes, mouth, and nose.
+It occurs when the cells that give your skin its color are destroyed.
+No one knows what destroys them.
+It is more common in people with autoimmune diseases, and it might run in families.
+It usually starts before age 40.

+The white patches are more common where your skin is exposed to the sun.
+In some cases, the patches spread.
+Vitiligo can cause your hair to gray early.
+If you have dark skin, you may lose color inside your mouth.

+Using sunscreen will help protect your skin, and cosmetics can cover up the patches.
+Treatments for vitiligo include medicines, light therapy, and surgery.
+Not every treatment is right for everyone.
+Many have side effects.
+Some take a long time.
+Some do not always work.

-- 1015 If you would like to rename all or selected groups of your project's Solids to reflect the Solids' dimensions, use this.
+- If you would like to rename all or selected groups of your project's Solids to reflect the Solids' dimensions, use this.
 You can append the existing names or replace them.

 ```markdown
 //'Better Solid Names" - a simple script for renaming solids in an After Effects project to show their dimensions.